UPHL-BioNGS/Wastewater-genomic-analysis/README.md

 This script executes the [Viralrecon](https://github.com/nf-core/viralrecon) pipeline with wastewater sequencing data.
 It checks and creates an input samplesheet required to run the Viralrecon pipeline, runs the pipeline, and copies the resulting files to a dedicated `results` directory.

-You can use the `-resume` flag as an optional argument and Nextflow will attempt to resume the pipeline.
-It is a great way of resuming a run without having to start the analysis from scratch.
-If you don't provide it, `$resume_option` will be empty, and `run_viralrecon.sh` will run without the `-resume` flag, just like before.
+As described earlier, you can use `-resume` flag as an optional argument and Nextflow will attempt to resume the pipeline.

 With `-resume` flag,